asmatameem/iam_puls_todo/README.md

 * A user can delete a ToDo
  ** The delete functionality should not permanently delete the ToDo from the DB.

+### Setup
+Please ensure you run rake db:migrate in both development and test environments, before running the application.

 ### Scopes

 * Find all records that are not deleted